Socialist Unity Party of Germany: The 4th Congress

+The 5th Congress

 The 6th Congress

-The 6th Party Congress convened from 15–21 January 1963.
+The 6th Party Congress convened from 15 to 21 January 1963.
 The congress approved a new party program and a new party membership statute.
 Walter Ulbricht was re-elected as the party's First Secretary.
 A new economic policy was introduced, more strongly centralized – the "New Economic System".

 The 7th Congress

 First Secretary Walter Ulbricht announced the "ten requirements of the socialist moral and ethics".
 During his report at the 7th Party Congress in 1967, Erich Honecker had called for a return to an orthodox Socialist economic system, away from the recently instituted New Economic System.
 But the about-face in economic policy that year cannot be attributed to Honecker's advancement alone.
 During the previous two winters, the GDR had been plagued with power shortages and traffic breakdowns.

 The 8th Congress

 From 1971 onwards, congresses were held every five years.
 The last was the 11th Party Congress in April 1986.
 In theory, the party congresses set policy and elected the leadership, provided a forum for discussing the leadership's policies, and undertook activities that served to legitimize the party as a mass movement.
 They were formally empowered to pass both the party program and the statutes, to establish the general party line, to elect the members of the Central Committee and the members of the Central Auditing Commission, and to approve the Central Committee's report.
 Between congresses the Central Committee could convene a party conference to resolve policy and personnel issues.

 In the spring of 1971, the 8th Congress rolled back some of the programs associated with the Ulbricht era and emphasized short-term social and economic problems.
 The SED used the occasion to announce its willingness to cooperate with West Germany and the Soviet Union in helping to solve a variety of international problems, particularly the future political status of Berlin.
 Another major development initiated at the congress was a strengthening of the Council of Ministers at the expense of the Council of State; this shift subsequently played an important role in administering the "Main Task" program.
 The SED further proclaimed that greater emphasis would be devoted to the development of a "socialist national culture" in which the role of artists and writers would be increasingly important.
 Honecker was more specific about the SED's position toward the intelligentsia at the Fourth Plenum of the Central Committee, where he stated: "As long as one proceeds from the firm position of socialism, there can in my opinion be no taboos in the field of art and literature.
 This applies to questions of content as well as of style, in short to those questions which constitute what one calls artistic mastery."